ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

    Note that the multimodel array operations, albeit performed in per-time/per-horizontal level loops to save memory, could, however, be rather memory-intensive (since they are not performed lazily as yet).
-Section MemoryUse_ details the memory intake for different run scenarios, but as a thumb rule, for the multimodel preprocessor, the expected maximum memory intake could be approximated as the number of datasets multiplied by the average size in memory for one dataset.
+The Section on :ref:`Memory use` details the memory intake for different run scenarios, but as a thumb rule, for the multimodel preprocessor, the expected maximum memory intake could be approximated as the number of datasets multiplied by the average size in memory for one dataset.

 .. _time operations: